OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/Tutorials/1._Library_build_configuration/index.md

 * `_WIN32`
 * Possibly some else, refer to the implementation for the complete list

-Note that this option is guaranteed to be disabled by default on any deeply embedded systems.
+Note that this option is guaranteed to be disabled by default on deeply embedded systems.

 ### `UAVCAN_IMPLEMENT_PLACEMENT_NEW`

-Set this to nonzero if your C++ implementation does not implement the placement new operator.
+Set this option to nonzero if your C++ implementation does not implement the placement new operator.

 The default value is zero.